 The three hard problems in computer science are excessive indirection, cache invalidation, and naming things.
 The word "Manager" in names of classes or other software components is rarely if ever clear.
 In most cases, something like "Builder" or "Balancer" or "Pool" better expresses what the component does.

-After the discontinuation of netbooks, commonly mentioned alternatives are alternatives are a Chromebook with x86 CPU running NaCl Development Environment, a Chromebook running Crouton (with a conspicuous warning taped on the screen bezel not to reenable OS verification), a sufficiently new Chromebook running X11/Linux apps in a Crostini container, and a tablet with clip-on keyboard running Android Nougat.
+Some people, such as Noah Draper, recommend replacing a smartphone with a dumbphone and a laptop computer.
+There are two reasons behind this: laptops have better input devices for creating substantial works (as opposed to viewing works created by others), and laptops come closer to respecting the user's freedom.
+This has led some users to seek out netbooks, or low-cost compact laptops.
+But after the discontinuation of netbooks in December 2012, commonly mentioned alternatives are alternatives are a Chromebook with x86 CPU running NaCl Development Environment, a Chromebook running Crouton (with a conspicuous warning taped on the screen bezel not to reenable OS verification), a sufficiently new Chromebook running X11/Linux apps in a Crostini container, and a tablet with clip-on keyboard running Android Nougat.

 Netbook recommendations: Anonymous Coward, first quarter 2017; bhetrick, first quarter 2017; wjcofkc, first quarter 2017; vux984 recommended Pinebook.
 Slashdot user knorthern knight reports that the Dell Inspiron mini 1012 has been replaced with the Inspiron 11 3000 series, which works with Linux.
 Anonymous Coward recommended a 2 in 1 Dell laptop at Walmart.
 Another Anonymous Coward recommended stockpiling the dwindling supply of netbooks and learning to repair them yourself, even to the extent of remanufacturing rechargeable lithium ion battery packs with fresh cells.
 (The same is true of repairing the DC power jack on the dwindling supply of pre-SCPH-90000 PlayStation 2 consoles that can still run FreeMcBoot.)

 Some Slashdot users call cell phones a luxury, claiming that people who need a ride home ought to accept the inflexibility of planning an entire day in advance.
 Others are more reasonable and recognize them as a necessity in the era of dwindling availability of public pay phones, unless you can borrow one from someone else in the area.
+Others concede that a flip phone is a necessity, while calling a smartphone still a luxury.
 However, Wayne Gladstone of Cracked is under the impression that voice calls shall be used only for the most urgent purposes, leaving texting for everything else.
 This means people in the industrialized world are expected to own mobile phones with at least a QWERTY keyboard, not land lines or 10-key flip phones, and to subscribe to a mobile phone plan without an excessive fee to send and receive text messages.
 And providers of web-based services from Google to Facebook to Yahoo! are demanding that users hand over a unique mobile phone number that can receive SMS.
-Some impose this as a condition of signing up in the first place (Yahoo!), others as a condition of continued use of an account after a certain period of time (the Facebook "roadblock"), others as a condition of adding more privileges to an existing user account (Google's Gmail, YouTube's longer uploads, Twitter's verification in case of automatic detection of conduct that may violate its rules, and Facebook's verified status, which web sites using Facebook Connect login can see), and still others as a condition of using 2-factor authentication through TOTP (Google and Twitter).
+Some impose this as a condition of signing up in the first place (Yahoo!), others as a condition of continued use of an account after a certain period of time (the Facebook "roadblock" and Twitter's verification in case of automatic detection of conduct that may violate its rules), others as a condition of adding more privileges to an existing user account (Google's Gmail, YouTube's longer uploads, and Facebook's verified status, which web sites using Facebook Connect login can see), and still others as a condition of using 2-factor authentication through TOTP (Twitter until November 2019).
 This fails for land line users and for households whose members share a mobile phone.

 Some Slashdot users call home Internet access a luxury, claiming that anyone who needs Internet to find a job, file a tax return, or whatever can do so at a public library.
 Others claim that relying on a library like this is inconsiderate.
 Still others claim that the next library is in a different town due to budget cuts, and this is unacceptably inconvenient because of the overall lack of public transit in rural areas.